giuliodondi/kOS-ShuttleEntrySim/README.md

 **Required mods:**
 - A complete install of RSS/Realism Overhaul with the latest Ferram Aerospace Resarch.
 - kOS version 1.3 at least
-- Space Shuttle System mod, I recommend my own fork of SpaceODY's version : [https://github.com/SpaceODY/Space-Shuttle-System-Expanded. ](https://github.com/giuliodondi/Space-Shuttle-System-Expanded)
+- Space Shuttle System mod, [Use my own fork of SpaceODY's Shuttle System so that the RO configs will be identical to what I use](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).
   The script is configurable to work with SOCK too and in principle it should also work, but I don't fly that one so **YMMV**